Perforce and Methodics: Looking Ahead at the Semiconductor Industry and Semiconductor Design

 This larger configuration management issue has caused the delineation of silos to become very blurred.
 While there is still a notion of hardware and software, the teams need to work more as a single, unified team.
 We dive deeper into this topic in our blog How to Stop Hardware and Software Configuration Issues From Impacting Your Business.

-Read The State of Semiconductors Report to find out what your peers say about the future of the semiconductor industry, its challenges, and the tools they use.
+Read The State of Semiconductors Report to find out what experts at top companies say about the future of the semiconductor industry, its challenges, and the tools they use.

 How has the change to remote work during COVID affected IP security?

 Every company has a notion of protected IP.
 It goes by many names — “secure IP,” “redbook branded IP,” and other terminologies — but regardless of the name, it signifies where IP can be shared, how it can be viewed, or how it can be integrated throughout the development process.